artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 <img src="/images/omakase-relay/co-location.png">

-In roughly that proportion too, though our most modern code uses the Artsy design system [Palette][palette] which drastically reduces the need for styling.
+In roughly that proportion too, though our most modern code uses the Artsy design system [Palette][palette] which drastically reduces the need for style in a Relay component.

+Co-location's biggest selling point is simplicity, having everything you need in one place makes it easier to understand how a component works.
+This makes code review simpler, and lowers the barrier to understanding the entire systems at scale.

 ## Community